caithmac/upsc-digitalgarden/src/site/notes/UPSC/Plato.md

 ## Body
 ##### Karl Popper
 ###### Enemy of open society
+- He accuses Plato of monopolizing military virtues and training for the ruling class and excluding the producer class from any political participation.
+- As per Popper justice for Plato is principle of class rule and class privileges.
+The state is just only if the rulers rule, workers work, slaves serves/.
+- Even concept of Communism of Property and Wives denies basics of life like family and wealth to a large chunk of population.
+- For Popper Plato's political programmed is far from being morally superior to totalitarianism, is fundamentally identical with it.
 - Division of society is hard and fixed
 - There is nothing beyond these two classes.
 - Role of every person is fixed for life.